ron-from-nl/TinyPass/README.md

 ## Why

 TinyPass Secrets have unlimited Custom Fields, supports mobiles and has many other fun features.
-Most Password Managers offer Secrets with Fixed Fields usually causing unused and missing fields.
+Traditional Password Managers work with Fixed Fields that often causes unused and missing fields.

-## Easy

-TinyPass is easy to install, no database server, no db user and access rights or manual paths / URLs to specify.
+Installing TinyPass is also easy, no database server required or manual paths / URLs to specify.
-At first run TinyPass makes a single database file called "tinypass.db" which makes backup & restore also easy.
+TinyPass simply stores a single database file "tinypass.db" making backups & restores also easy.

 - Copy TinyPass to a web directory
 - Configure your (Apache) Web Server